Solution Sets for Inverse Infinite-Horizon Linear-Quadratic Descriptor Differential Games: Introduction

 \section{Introduction}

-Dynamic game theory (DGT) provides a mathematical framework for analyzing decision problems involving multi-agent strategic interactions that evolve over time.
-It has enabled the systematic study of such problems across engineering, economics, and other fields; see \cite{Basar:1999,isaacs:65,Engwerda:2005}.
-More recently, advances in data-driven methods have led to renewed interest in inverse dynamic games (IDGs), which seek to infer agents' objectives from observed behavioral data.
-Such methods enable the recovery of agents' preferences and the design of mechanisms that are consistent with real-world observations.
-The practical relevance of IDGs has been demonstrated in several domains, including human--machine shared control \cite{Inga2021ECC,WuWang2024}, autonomous driving \cite{LeCleach2021,Armstrong2024}, biological motion \cite{Molloy2018Birds}, multi-agent robotics \cite{Mehr:23}, and electricity markets \cite{Risanger2020}.
+\tb{Dynamic game theory provides a rigorous framework for multi-agent strategic interactions evolving over time, with foundational treatments in \cite{Basar:1999,Engwerda:2005}.
+Advances in data-driven methods have spurred growing interest in {inverse dynamic games} (IDGs), which seek to infer agents' objectives from observed behavior.
+IDGs have found application in human--machine shared control \cite{IngaECC2021,WuWang2024}, autonomous driving \cite{LeCleach2021,Armstrong2024}, biological motion \cite{Molloy2018Birds}, multi-agent robotics \cite{Mehr:23}, and electricity markets \cite{Risanger2020}.}

-Inverse problems of this type have been widely studied in the single-agent setting under inverse optimal control (IOC) and inverse reinforcement learning (IRL); see \cite{Kalman:1964,Vrabie:13,ab2020inverse}.
-Extending these frameworks to multi-agent settings leads to inverse dynamic games (IDGs), where identification may be model-based, assuming known dynamics, or model-free, estimating both dynamics and objectives.
-Molloy et al.\ \cite{Molloy2017IFACP,Molloy2020TAC} propose identification schemes for finite-horizon IDGs by reformulating optimality conditions derived from the Pontryagin maximum principle.
-For infinite-horizon linear--quadratic differential games (LQDGs) under a feedback information structure, Rothfu{\ss} et al.\ \cite{Rothfuss2017IFAC} propose IOC-based methods.
-For this class of games, Inga et al.\ \cite{Inga2019CSL} characterize the solution sets by reformulating the coupled algebraic Riccati equations, while a frequency-domain approach is proposed in \cite{Huang:2022}.
-Martirosyan et al.\ \cite{Martirosyan:2023,Martirosyan2024LCSS} develop model-based IRL and model-free identification methods for infinite-horizon LQDGs under a feedback information structure.
+\tb{Inverse problems in the single-agent setting have been studied extensively under the inverse optimal control (IOC) and inverse reinforcement learning (IRL) \cite{Kalman:1964,ab2020inverse} frameworks.
+In the multi-agent setting, identification may be model-based (known dynamics) or model-free (dynamics and objectives jointly estimated).
+For finite-horizon games, optimality conditions from the Pontryagin maximum principle yield identification schemes \cite{Molloy2017IFACP,Molloy2020TAC}.
+For infinite-horizon linear--quadratic differential games (LQDGs) under feedback information structures, IOC-based methods \cite{Rothfuss2017IFAC}, solution-set characterizations via coupled algebraic Riccati equations \cite{Inga2019CSL}, and a frequency-domain approach \cite{Huang:2022} have been proposed.
+Model-based IRL and model-free identification methods for this setting were later developed in \cite{Martirosyan:2023,Martirosyan2024LCSS}.}